Theo1d/Python-proyects/README.md

-Collection of Python proyects which porpouse is getting better at programming
+Collection of Python proyects which purpose is getting better at programming